reown-com/reown-docs/docs/advanced/multichain/rpc-reference/casper-rpc.md

 #### Parameters

 - `address`.
 Type: `string`.
-The chain namespace and the public key corresponding to the key pair that signs the transaction separated with a colon character.
+The chain namespace and the public key corresponding to the key pair that signs the transaction are separated with a colon character.
 - `deploy`.
 Type: `object`.
-A Deploy object as per the Casper protocol specificatio.
+A Deploy object as per the Casper protocol specification.

 #### Returns